Why do people get sick in transport?

 - Vomiting

-All of these symptoms are directly related to movement and therefore do not represent a direct risk of complication.
-However, it is essential to maintain good hydrationThis is true in all contexts.
+All these symptoms are directly linked to movement, so they do not represent a direct risk of complication.
+However, it is essential to maintain good hydrationregardless of the context.
 Stopping movement altogether should stop the symptoms, although they may persist for a few hours.
-Again, the priority is to avoid dehydration.
+Here again, the priority is to avoid dehydration.

-When travelling at sea, the body gets used to the swell after a few days.
-To avoid losing precious holiday days, you can also choose natural solutions for motion sickness.
+In the case of a sea trip, the body gets used to the swell after a few days.
+To avoid losing precious vacation days, you can also choose natural solutions for motion sickness.

-If you know that you are generally sensitive and may suffer from motion sickness, here are some alternatives to help you travel with peace of mind:
+If you know that you are generally sensitive and may suffer from motion sickness, here are a few alternatives to help you travel with peace of mind:

 Herbal medicine

-- Ginger : Its tonic virtues on the digestive system are no longer to be proven.
-A few drops of essential oils on a tissue or sugar can help soothe your stomach during transport.
+- Ginger : its invigorating properties on the digestive system are well proven.
+A few drops of essential oil on a tissue or sugar can soothe your stomach during transport.

-- Peppermint: Here again, this plant has been widely proven to be effective in soothing the discomfort of travel.
-Its fresh and pleasant scent is very effective in combating headaches and discomfort caused by travel.
+- Peppermint: Once again, this plant has proven its effectiveness in soothing travel-related discomfort.
+Its fresh, pleasant scent is highly effective in combating the headaches and discomfort caused by travel.

 STIMCARE patches

 Both preventive and curative, STIMCARE patches allow you to rediscover the pleasure of travel without nausea or discomfort.
-Placed on precise acupuncture points, which are those of the orthosympathetic and parasympathetic nervous system, the patches help you to regulate the nervous system and regain optimal comfort during transport.
-A simple, natural and effective solution to combat seasickness, airsickness or motion sickness.
+Placed on precise acupuncture points, which are those of the orthosympathetic and parasympathetic nervous systems, the patches help to regulate the nervous system and restore optimal comfort during transport.
+A simple, natural and effective solution to seasickness, airsickness and motion sickness.

 Now you can get back on the road without having to worry about the journey.
-Planning a cruise, a first flight or a week-long road trip will no longer be a problem, so enjoy your trip!
+Whether you're planning a cruise, a first flight or a week-long road trip, you'll have no trouble at all, so bon voyage!